7th Muslim Brigade: Combat history

 On June 5, 1993, the HVO began to withdraw from Travnik and consolidate new positions around the city.
 One of these positions, in Mešče, was assaulted by the 1st Battalion of the 7th Muslim Brigade, resulting in the collapse of the HVO positions in that area and the capture of a sizable amount of military equipment.
 Two days later, on June 7, the 7th brigade captured the villages of Ušice and Ovnak, which in turn lifted the blockade on the village of Čukle.
 On the same day, parts of the 7th Muslim Mountain Brigade engaged in fierce combat with HVO forces around Novo Selo, capturing it shortly after midday and advancing towards Grahovčići, which they also captured that same day.
 These battles between June 5 and 7, 1993, enabled the creation of a corridor between Zenica and Travnik entirely under ARBiH control.
 By June 9, the HVO had been entirely pushed out of Travnik, with some of their forces managing to link up with HVO forces in Vitez while another portion chose to surrender to the VRS on Mt.
 Vlašić.

 Shortly after the consolidation of Travnik, fierce battles were fought around Kakanj between ARBiH and HVO forces.
 On June 12, 1993, the 7th Muslim Mountain Brigade was dispatched toward Kakanj from the direction of Ovnak and commenced its combat operations the following morning, June 13, 1993.
 On that day, soldiers of the brigade broke through the defense lines of the HVO's “Kotromanić” brigade (Brigada “Kotromanić”), capturing Teševsko Brdo and the village of Teševo, thereby taking control of the territory around Kraljeva Sutjeska.

-On June 14, the fighting spread to the areas of Ćatići and Kraljeva Sutjeska, where HVO forces were completely encircled.
+On June 14, the fighting spread to the areas of Čatići and Kraljeva Sutjeska, where HVO forces were completely encircled.
 The next day, June 15, 1993, the “Kotromanić” brigade surrendered to the ARBiH forces in Ćatići and Kraljevska Sutjeska under UNPROFOR protection, and by June 16, 1993, the city of Kakanj and its surroundings were fully in ARBiH hands.

 At the beginning of July 1993, the 7th Muslim Mountain Brigade, in conjunction with the 310th Fojnica (310. brdska brigada) and the 317th Gornji Vakuf Mountain Brigades (317. brdska brigada), led the operation to capture Fojnica, which had up until that point been in HVO hands.
 By July 3, 1993, after only a few days of intense fighting, Fojnica was entirely under ARBiH control.